Testing and Reporting Requirements for Field-Adjustable Light Distribution Products

 - Exception to the above rule for evaluating light output of High Bay and Low Bay FALD products: for both new luminaires and integrated retrofit kits within the High Bay General Application, products will be deemed to meet the DLC Technical Requirements for light output if they meet the DLC Technical Requirement for minimum and maximum light output for any Primary Use Designation within the High Bay General Application.
 Some PUDs—for example, High Bay Luminaires for Commercial and Industrial Buildings and Low Bay Luminaires for Commercial and Industrial Buildings—differ only in light output, with requirements above and below 10,000 lumens respectively.
 If field adjustment to the light distribution causes the light output of a High Bay product to cross below the 10,000-lumen threshold, that product shall still be eligible as long as it meets the light output requirement of the Low Bay PUD, i.e. as long as it maintains light output above 5,000 lumens.

-- All FALD Products must meet the DLC Technical Requirements for Zonal Lumen Distribution (ZLD) for the PUD under which they are being submitted at one light distribution setting of the manufacturer’s choosing, meaning at one integral adjustment setting and/or one combination of distribution-adjusting Standard Components.
-The product is not required to meet the ZLD requirements at other light distribution settings.
+- All FALD Products must meet the DLC Technical Requirements for Zonal Lumen Distribution (ZLD) and spacing criteria (if applicable) for the PUD under which they are being submitted at one light distribution setting of the manufacturer’s choosing, meaning at one integral adjustment setting and/or one combination of distribution-adjusting Standard Components.
+The product is not required to meet the ZLD and spacing criteria (if applicable) requirements at other light distribution settings.

 - For Products that include both Integral FALD and Standard Component FALD, the tested integral light distribution setting should be suitable for the intended use of each light distribution-adjusting component or accessory and need not be identical across all light distribution-adjusting accessories.